jenkinsci/postbuildscript-plugin/README.md

 This version introduces the ability to run Groovy scripts in a sandbox when activated using the checkbox in the configuration view.

+Now you can also select for each script whether it should be executed on each axe or on the whole matrix.

 * JENKINS-48014 - Allow sandboxing for Groovy scripts
+* JENKINS-22489 - Add the ability to specify where each script executes instead of all of the scripts when added to a matrix job.

 ### Version 2.4.0